elunna/hackem/README.md

 	- [x] Allowed ticks, fleas, and louses to appear in main dungeon - increased difficulty by 7 for each.
 	- [x] Added traitor property to all kobolds
 	- [x] Gave Shadow Ogres a frequency of 2 and let them appear in the main dungeon
+	- [x] Compare basilisk to slashem, keep the 'c' symbol
+	- [x] Add grownup transitions to gnolls/warriors/chieftains.
+	- [x] Check that other bats don't peck - they don't have beaks...

 ### Slash'EM Items
 Artifacts: